Social Media Marketing Blog

 Educating your community about Juneteenth is important, but you can also use this day as an opportunity to amplify Black voices, businesses, and community-led organizations.

-Alternatively, pass the mic to Black creators for Instagram Stories takeovers, where they speak to their personal experiences within your industry — whether it’s fashion, television, healthcare, or beyond.
+Alternatively, pass the mic to Black creators (or community-led non-profits) for Instagram Stories takeovers, where they speak to their personal experiences within your industry — whether it’s fashion, healthcare, or beyond.

 TIP: It goes without saying, but any creator or business you work with should be paid for their time, expertise, and work.